Product lifespan complexity (longer-lasting products)

-Product lifespan complexity is a term used to describe the abstract negative and positive sides of a product after its obsolescence, neither planned or not bits a difficult task to consider all effects if a product after its lifetime, deserve to be called a success from an environmental viewpoint.
-Therefore, because of many companies careless view and ethical approaches to such considerations in the first place, it might as well be a simple solution and response to the demand that all products last longer, perhaps indefinitely, much like traditional hand tools and utensils.
+Product lifespan complexity is a term used to describe the abstract negative and positive sides of a product.
+When the product becomes obsolete, consider if the product deserved called a success.
+In most cases companies careless view and ethical approaches to such considerations in the first place, it might as well be a simple solution and response to the demand that all products last longer, perhaps indefinitely, much like traditional hand tools and utensils.
 After all, the world of antiques derives considerable wealth from well-made products that have usually outlived their original functional utility.
-Although much antique furniture, for example, retains its functional usefulness, many other antiques have long since become functionally obsolete, with their value no longer based on utility but on their craft, historic association, aesthetics, and nostalgia.
-At the same time, many landfill sites today contain large quantities of ‘antique’ personal computer equipment that has outlived its technological utility, wasting the embedded value in the materials and the energy needed to create them in the first place, and negatively impacting the waste stream.
+Although much antique furniture, for example, retains its functional usefulness, many other antiques have long since become functionally obsolete, with their value no longer based on utility but their craft, historical association, aesthetics, and nostalgia.
+Many landfill sites today contain large quantities of ‘antique’ personal computer equipment that has outlived its technological utility, wasting the embedded value in the materials and the energy needed to create them in the first place, and negatively impacting the waste stream.

-Life-span complexity includes also to ask questions if a product should have a long or short lifespan, maybe quality that increases product lifespan may not be environmentally the best option
+Life-span complexity includes asking questions if a product should have a long or short lifespan

 The life-span of every product is complex and dependent on a wide range of social, technological, economic and environmental variables.
 Increased product lifespans may well seem justifiable but, in some cases, a better defined, shorter lifespan might be more appropriate.
-For example, a product within fast changing fashion order developing technology may, through its design and styling be perceived by the consumer to promise a long and useful lifespan.
+For example, a product within fast-changing fashion order developing technology may, through its design and styling, be perceived by the consumer to promise a long and useful lifespan.
 However, its early obsolescence will commonly cause considerable dissatisfaction.
-In effect such a product is masquerading as a long life-span product, giving false expectations to the consumer, and could well be described as a ‘wolf in sheep’s clothing.
-Therefore, within fast changing fashion, it should be labelled that this is as fast fashion product, not made to last long.
-However, the label should indicate ways to prolong its lifecycle just by having different options such as the delivery back discount when delivered back to store such as with glass bottles or sewing instructions on how to transform the garment into other objects or ways to combined the clothes by different design techniques as modulation or reconstruction.
+In effect, such a product is masquerading as a long life-span product, giving false expectations to the consumer, and could describe as a ‘wolf in sheep’s clothing.
+Therefore, within fast-changing fashion, it should be labelled that this is a fast-fashion product, not made to last long.
+However, the label should indicate ways to prolong its lifecycle.
+Having various options such as a delivery back discount, return to store.
+Sewing how to transform the garment.